 Pain, pressure, or discomfort with bladder filling that is relieved with urination, and urgency, frequency, and nocturia are the most common symptoms.
 Patients should be asked about exposure to pelvic radiation or treatment with cyclophosphamide.
 Examination should exclude genital herpes, vaginitis, or a urethral diverticulum.

 Urinalysis, urine culture, and urinary cytologies are obtained to examine for infectious causes and bladder malignancy; in interstitial cystitis, they are all normal.
 Urodynamic testing can be done to assess bladder sensation and compliance and to exclude detrusor instability.

 The bladder is distended with fluid (hydrodistention) to detect glomerulations (submucosal hemorrhage), which may or may not be present.
 Biopsy should be performed to exclude other causes such as carcinoma, eosinophilic cystitis, and tuberculous cystitis.
 The presence of submucosal mast cells is not needed to make the diagnosis of interstitial cystitis.

 Exposures to radiation or cyclophosphamide are discovered by the history.
 Bacterial cystitis, genital herpes, or vaginitis can be excluded by urinalysis, culture, and physical examination.
-A urethral diverticulum may be suspected if palpation of the urethra demonstrates an indurated mass that results in the expression of pus ...
+A urethral diverticulum may be suspected if palpation of the urethra demonstrates an indurated mass that ...